gharvhel/hand_gesture_recognition_OpenCV/README.md

 Successful Runs

-What & Where

-Program Output

 ![](images/image40.png)

-SELECTED
+Program Output: SELECTED

 ![](images/image3.png)

-CANCELLED
+Program Output: CANCELLED

 ![](images/image15.png)

-MOVED TO UPPER LEFT
+Program Output: MOVED TO UPPER LEFT

 ![](images/image27.png)

-MOVED TO LEFT
+Program Output: MOVED TO LEFT

 ![](images/image32.png)

-MOVED TO RIGHT
+Program Output: MOVED TO RIGHT

 ![](images/image35.png)

-MOVED TO LOWER MIDDLE
+Program Output: MOVED TO LOWER MIDDLE

 ![](images/image34.png)

-MOVED TO LOWER RIGHT
+Program Output: MOVED TO LOWER RIGHT

 ![](images/image36.png)

-UNKNOWN
+Program Output: UNKNOWN

 False Positive

-What & Where

-Program Output

 ![](images/image1.png)

-SELECTED
+Program Output: SELECTED

 ![](images/image18.png)

-SELECTED
+Program Output: SELECTED

 The previous two examples outputted SELECTED even though they should have been UNKNOWN.
 The error in the first sequence occurred because the first image was lit from the side, hence confusing the program and messing up the contour.
 The chosen pictures also have a really large resolution of 4032x3024 pixel which made the program think that the defects are fingers, five of them to be exact.
 Using lower resolution images and better lighting would fix this issue in my opinion.